-One might simply think that removing certain components from the objective with negative $\mathcal{G}$, which harm the final responses, would accelerate convergence and improve performance.
-Unfortunately, this is not strictly correct, as removing certain components alters the overall learning dynamics and will yield new final responses.
-The improved performance for this new $\mathcal D'$ is not guaranteed, and the dynamics of other preserved operations are also affected.
-Therefore, from the aspect to improve performance, our analyses above primarily serve as motivating insights, while empirical validations are further required for their practical effectiveness.
-Hence, this section poses a series of questions, each answered and supported by experiments with performance measurements.
-We keep this section concise for clarity, deferring implementations, hyper-parameters, and other results to Appendix~\ref{app:coordinate}.
+One might expect that removing components with negative $\mathcal{G}$ would accelerate convergence and improve performance, since negative $\mathcal{G}$ indicates reduced alignment with the final responses.
+However, this does not necessarily imply worse task performance: removing such components changes the overall learning dynamics and may lead to different final responses.
+As a result, improved performance under the new $\mathcal{D}'$ is not guaranteed, and the dynamics of the remaining components may also shift.
+Therefore, from the perspective of improving performance, the above analyses primarily provide motivating insights, while empirical validation is still required to assess their practical effectiveness.
+This section therefore presents \emph{performance-guided} analyses, complementing the \emph{endpoint-guided} analyses above with purpose-built experiments assessed by \emph{win rate}.

+We keep this section concise and focus on the key findings, deferring implementation details of enhanced methods, their hyper-parameters, additional results, and performance tables to Appendix~\ref{app:coordinate}.

-\textbf{Do components with negative $\mathcal{G}$ hurt performance?} A negative $\mathcal{G}$ by definition harms the final responses.
-Yet, it is unclear whether such components will degrade performance or act as regularizers.
-To study this, we take Figure~\ref{fig:dpo behave b} and Figure~\ref{fig:ppo behave c} as examples, removing components with negative $\mathcal{G}$ and comparing the performance to their original versions, measured by Win Rate.
-In Figure~\ref{fig:ablation a}, we removed negative learning for DPO during the first $3000$ steps, and another variant continued from the $6000$‑step DPO checkpoint but excluded positive learning.
-In Figure~\ref{fig:ablation b}, we removed either the top or the middle weighted data for PPO throughout training.
-As observed, removing components with negative $\mathcal{G}$ leads to decreased performance and/or unstable optimization, indicating that \emph{these components are beneficial and act more like regularizers}.
-Figure~\ref{fig:ablation b} further supports the distinct roles of data within different weighting ranges in PPO, as discussed in Section~\ref{sec:ppo}.
-Specifically, middle weighted data that are locally high-rewarding contribute to stable optimization, and their removal induces instability.
-By contrast, top weighted data are overall dispreferred, and removing them hinders the model from further exploration, thus resulting in degraded performance.
+\textbf{Do components with negative $\mathcal{G}$ hurt performance?} Negative $\mathcal{G}$ indicates reduced alignment with the final responses, yet whether such components degrade performance or instead act as regularizers remains unclear.
+We revisit Figures~\ref{fig:dpo behave b} and~\ref{fig:ppo behave c}, remove components with negative $\mathcal{G}$, and compare performance against the original.
+In Figure~\ref{fig:ablation a}, we remove negative learning for DPO during the first $3000$ steps, and in another variant continue from the $6000$‑step DPO checkpoint without positive learning.
+In Figure~\ref{fig:ablation b}, we removed either the top- or middle-weighted data during PPO training.